Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Introduction

-It is important to emphasize that, to date, there is no systematic ``gold standard" for evaluating triage decisions that would allow one to determine, for each patient, whether they have been over- or under-triaged.
+It is important to emphasize that, to date, there is no systematic ``gold standard'' for evaluating triage decisions that would allow one to determine, for each patient, whether they have been over- or under-triaged.
 While several studies illustrate the usefulness of audit in improving triage quality \cite{ouellet2025triage, zaboli2023audit} and provide examples of how such audits can be conducted \cite{pilleron2024moral}, they do not establish universal reference standards.
 Patient outcomes may offer some indication of the appropriateness of a triage decision and the association with patient's sensitive attributes \cite{liu2024prognostic}, but they cannot account for the contextual information available to the triage nurse at the time of assessment.
+Throughout this paper, we use the term ``bias'' to refer specifically to \textit{differential treatment of clinically identical presentations for which there is no clinical justification for different treatment}.
+In the context of emergency triage, bias manifests when two patients presenting with the same clinical picture (i.e., identical symptoms, vital signs, medical history, and urgency indicators) receive different triage scores based solely on non-clinical attributes such as gender.
+This operational definition focuses on unjustified disparities rather than all outcome differences, acknowledging that some differences in treatment may be clinically appropriate.